Logical disjunction: Logical operation

 Logical disjunction is usually short-circuited; that is, if the first (left) operand evaluates to true, then the second (right) operand is not evaluated.
 The logical disjunction operator thus usually constitutes a sequence point.

 In a parallel (concurrent) language, it is possible to short-circuit both sides: they are evaluated in parallel, and if one terminates with value true, the other is interrupted.
 This operator is thus called the parallel or.

 Although the type of a logical disjunction expression is Boolean in most languages (and thus can only have the value true or false), in some languages (such as Python and JavaScript), the logical disjunction operator returns one of its operands: the first operand if it evaluates to a true value, and the second operand otherwise.
 This allows it to fulfill the role of the Elvis operator.

 Constructive disjunction

 The Curry–Howard correspondence relates a constructivist form of disjunction to tagged union types.

 Set theory

 The membership of an element of a union set in set theory is defined in terms of a logical disjunction: $x\in A\cup B\Leftrightarrow (x\in A)\vee(x\in B)$.
 Because of this, logical disjunction satisfies many of the same identities as set-theoretic union, such as associativity, commutativity, distributivity, and de Morgan's laws, identifying logical conjunction with set intersection, logical negation with set complement.

 Natural language

-Disjunction in natural languages does not precisely match the interpretation of $\lor$ in classical logic.
+Disjunction in natural languages does not precisely match the interpretation of ∨ in classical logic.
 Notably, classical disjunction is inclusive while natural language disjunction is often understood exclusively, as the following English example typically would be.